-Join us on a Magical Birding Tour in Kenya as we go in search of 11 percent of the world’s bird population!
+Join us on this Magical Birding Tour in Kenya as we go in search of 11% of the world’s bird population!

-Visiting Kenya on a birding tour, is a true birder’s dream, and this tour showcases why Kenya is one of the very best birding destinations in the world.
-On this birding tour, you’ll be visiting all of Kenya’s Top Birding Locations with the most breathtaking scenery you can think of.
+Visiting Kenya is a true birder’s dream, and this tour showcases why Kenya is one of the very best birding destinations in the world.
+On this birding trip, you’ll be visiting all of Kenya’s Top Birding Locations with the most breathtaking scenery you can think of.
 Hold on to your feathers, this one’s for the hardcore birders!